Poojavpatel/Tech-stack/Javascript/README.md

 > Global and local variables with the same name are different variables.
 Modifying one, does not modify the other.
 > Variables created without the keyword var, are always global, even if they are created inside a function.

+---
+## Interview Questions

+* Slice vs Splice
+The splice() method returns the removed items in an array.
+The slice() method returns the selected element(s) in an array, as a new array object.
+The splice() method changes the original array and slice() method doesn't change the original array

+* Temporal Dead Zone
+The let and const variables are not accessible before they are initialized with some value, and the phase between the starting of the execution of block in which the let or const variable is declared till that variable is being initialized is called Temporal Dead Zone for the variable